Drake-Designer/Heat/README.md

 ### User Stories

-> - As a visitor, I want to listen to the band’s music, so I can discover their style.
+- As a new visitor, I want to learn what kind of music the band plays, so I can decide if I like their style.

-> - As a fan, I want to find upcoming events easily, so I can attend their gigs.
+- As a fan, I want to see upcoming gigs, so I can plan to attend their live shows.

+- As someone interested in booking the band, I want to find contact details or a booking button easily.

-> - As a venue owner, I want contact information, so I can book the band.
+- As a curious user, I want to explore photos and videos of past performances, so I can see what the live vibe is like.

+- As a music lover, I want to listen to samples or clips of the band’s original songs.

+- As a mobile user, I want the site to be easy to use on my phone or tablet.

 ### Structure

-> Description of the site’s layout and key sections (e.g. navbar, hero, gallery, contact...).

 ## Design

 #### Wireframes

-> Insert links or images of the wireframes.

 #### Colour Palette

-> List the colours used (with visual swatches if possible) and explain why they were chosen.

 #### Typography

-> Mention the fonts used (e.g. Google Fonts) and why they were selected.

 ---